Control Your Devices with Temporary Wearable On-Skin Interfaces

 That issue may be altogether eliminated with on-skin wearable technology that would allow people to navigate their devices, right from their arm, for instance.
 Researchers at the MIT Media Lab have come up with a novel and affordable alternative called Duoskin, a wireless electronic user interface that can be temporarily attached to the skin like a stick-on tattoo, and is cheaply made out of off-the-shelf materials available in any craft store.

 In their paper, which will be presented next week at the International Symposium on Wearable Computers, the researchers describe how they designed DuoSkin to be as “skin-friendly” as possible.
 In particular, they were inspired by the usability and the aesthetics of metallic “flash” tattoos that are apparently quite the rage these days.
-Watch how it’s made and how it works:

 The team’s fabrication process involves first sketching out the design, using graphic design software to finalize the eye-catching geometric designs for these customized circuitries.
 The stencils for the circuitry of these on-skin interfaces are created using layers of non-toxic, silicone-based tattoo paper and vinyl film – all of which can be cheaply obtained from any craft store.
 These are then cut either by hand or with an inexpensive electronic cutter.